 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan, which usually combines different types of treatments.
 This is called a multidisciplinary team.
-The team may include medical oncologists (doctors who specialize in treating cancer with medication), radiation oncologists (doctors who specialize in treating cancer with radiation therapy), surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery in the head and neck areas), dentists, physical therapists, speech pathologists, mental health professionals, nurses, dietitians, and social workers.
+The team may include:

-Many cancers of the nasopharynx can be cured, especially if found early.
-Descriptions of the most common treatment options for nasopharyngeal cancer are listed below.
+Many cancers of the nasopharynx can be cured, especially if they are found early.
+Descriptions of the most common treatment options for NPC are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.

-The main treatment of NPC is radiation therapy, often given in combination with chemotherapy.
+The main treatment for NPC is radiation therapy.
+It is often given in combination with chemotherapy.
 This approach may be called concomitant chemoradiotherapy.
-Surgery for NPC is occasionally used, mainly to remove lymph nodes after chemoradiotherapy or to treat NPC that has recurred (come back after initial treatment).
+Surgery for NPC is occasionally used, mainly to remove lymph nodes after chemoradiotherapy or to treat NPC that has come back after initial treatment.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby organs and tissues is also very important.
 When doctors plan treatment, they consider how it might affect a person’s quality of life, including how a person feels, looks, talks, eats, and breathes.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Radiation therapy is the use of high energy x-rays or other particles to destroy cancer cells.
-A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

+External-beam radiation therapy.
 The most common type of radiation therapy used to treat NPC is called external-beam radiation therapy, which aims radiation from a machine outside the body at the tumor.
-A method of external radiation therapy, known as intensity-modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing the damage to healthy cells and causing fewer side effects.
+A method of external radiation therapy, known as intensity-modulated radiation therapy (IMRT), allows for more effective doses of radiation therapy to be delivered while reducing damage to healthy cells and causing fewer side effects.

-Another type of external-beam radiation therapy is called proton therapy, which uses protons rather than x-rays.
+Proton therapy.
+Proton therapy is another type of external-beam radiation therapy.
+However, it uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 Proton therapy may be used as part of the treatment for some skull-base tumors to further limit the radiation dose to nearby structures, such as the optic nerves in the eye and the brainstem.
 Proton therapy may also be an option for later-stage NPC that is located close to parts of the central nervous system, which includes the brain and spinal cord.

+Stereotactic radiosurgery.
 Stereotactic radiosurgery delivers radiation therapy precisely to the tumor using a machine called a gamma knife.
-This can be used to treat a tumor that has invaded the base of the skull or a tumor that has recurred at the base of the brain or skull.
+This can be used to treat a tumor that has grown into the base of the skull or a tumor that has recurred at the base of the brain or skull.

+Brachytherapy.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-Internal radiation therapy for NPC involves tiny pellets or rods containing radioactive materials that are surgically implanted in or near the cancer site.
+To treat NPC with internal radiation therapy, a doctor will surgically implant tiny pellets or rods that contain radioactive materials in or near the cancer site.
 The implant is left in place for several days while the person stays in the hospital.
-This approach is most often used to NPC that has returned after initial treatment.
+This approach is most often used to NPC that has come back after initial treatment.
 It may also be used to treat the original tumor.

-Before beginning radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer, called an oncologic dentist.
+Before starting radiation treatment for any head and neck cancer, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer, called an oncologic dentist.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
-Often, tooth decay can be prevented with proper treatment from a dentist before beginning cancer treatment.
+Often, tooth decay can be prevented with proper treatment from a dentist before cancer treatment begins.
 After radiation therapy for NPC, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent dental cavities.
 Read more about dental and oral health.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 If the doctor suspects that the cancer has spread to the lymph nodes, surgical removal of lymph nodes in the neck may be recommended.
 This type of surgery is called a neck dissection.
-In the specific instance of undifferentiated carcinoma of the nasopharynx, neck dissection is occasionally needed.
+For undifferentiated carcinoma of the nasopharynx, neck dissection is occasionally needed.